 21 Jul 2011

-"Vasco wants to get healthy in the first place.
-Now he is still sick with Aids, but later he wants to become a doctor and help other sick people."
+"Vasco wants to get healthy above all else.
+Now he is still ill with HIV/AIDS, but later he dreams of becoming a doctor to help other sick people."

 - Vasco